openstack/nova/doc/source/devref/zone.rst

 Adding a child Zone
 -------------------
+Any Zone can be a parent Zone.
+Children are associated to a Zone.
+The Zone where this command originates from is known as the Parent Zone.
+Routing is only ever conducted from a Zone to its children, never the other direction.
 From a parent zone you can add a child zone with the following command:

 ::